telerik/document-processing-docs/knowledge-base/cs0104-error-pdf-format-provider.md

 * [RadWordsProcessing]({%slug radwordsprocessing-formats-and-conversion-pdf-pdfformatprovider%}): The PdfFormatProvider class of RadWordsProcessing is located in the Telerik.Windows.Documents.Flow.FormatProviders.Pdf namespace.
 RadFlowDocument supports only the export option to PDF format.
 Importing a PDF document to RadFlowDocument is not supported.

 * [RadSpreadProcessing]({%slug radspreadprocessing-formats-and-conversion-pdf-pdfformatprovider%}): The PdfFormatProvider class of RadSpreadProcessing is located in the Telerik.Windows.Documents.Spreadsheet.FormatProviders.Pdf namespace.
+The Workbook supports only the export to PDF format.
+Importing a PDF document to Workbook is not supported.

 * [RadPdfProcessing]({%slug radpdfprocessing-formats-and-conversion-pdf-pdfformatprovider%}): The PdfFormatProvider class of RadPdfProcessing is located in the Telerik.Windows.Documents.Fixed.FormatProviders.Pdf namespace.